 Some women confuse it with light period but it is usually too light and generally takes about two days to clear.
 Sometimes the spotting may appear as a faint pink.

-Implantation bleeding will be thinner than menstruation blood.
+If you want to know what implantation bleeding look like, it will be thinner than menstruation blood.
 It will look more like vaginal discharge with a pink tint to it.
 If it is in the final stages, the brown color will show as a brownish stain on the panties from the discharge.
 For women who experience a heavy implantation bleeding, the blood will have a deeper staining but it will still have a thin look as compared to menstruation blood.
 You will be able to tell the thickness of the blood simply by looking.

 Menstrual blood is thick and quite the dark red.
 Blood from implantation, however heavy will be a shade of pink or a brown light stain.
 Spotting blood is average.
 Its color and density falls in between menstruation blood and implantation blood.
 The trick to spotting it that is spontaneous.
 It is not predictable like menstruation or implantation bleeding.

-What is the differences between implantation and menstruation?
+What is the differences between implantation bleeding and menstruation?